Wildlander-mod/wildlander-mod.github.io/_04WildlanderWorld/1-Tempering.md

 ## Known issues

-When a item changes condition, either via tempering or via degredation, any groups that that item was assigned to no longer functions.

-SkyUI uses SKSE to find the specific item (via CRC) to equip. changes to a weapon, either name or temper causes the CRC to change and prevents groups from functioning.
-There is nothing we can do to prevent the CRC from changing.
+**SkyUI group hotkeys not working after weapon is tempered**

+This is caused by a mod conflict -  For this function to work properly, you need to disable (from MO2) the mod "Improvement Names Customized SSE".
+Simply untick this mod in MO2, it is in the left side.

+What this will do
+* Allow tempered weapon / armor groups to work.
+* re-enable tempered descriptions (e.g Well-made)

+What it will not do
+* Keep items in groups when you temper or they degrade - you will simply need to re add them to the group.
+* Show the "numeric" health of the weapon/armor

 ## Temper Tiers

 Temper tiers is based on the % health of your item, when compared to a newly crafted weapon at 100% health.
-Unless you are willing to utilize spell research to craft fortify Smithing potions, and have specific smithing gear enchanted with fortify smithing, and are at 100 Smithing skill - you should not expect masterwork or legendary temper tiers .
+Unless you are willing to utilize spell research to craft fortify Smithing potions (from elixers), and have specific smithing gear enchanted with fortify smithing, and are at 100 Smithing skill - you should not expect masterwork or legendary temper tiers .

-{: .important}
-> Due to bugs - temper tiers in the current versions are disabled.
-They will be returning in 1.2

 Low%|High%|Label| Damage/protection of item
 |--|--|--|--|